 If you are making a one-day stop in Busan, one-day metro tickets are highly recommended.
-You can buy one-day metro tickets at Gimhae International Airport, Busan Station or Busan Central Bus Terminal or from the ticket vending machines inside metro stations.
-With this ticket, you can take all metro lines an unlimited number of times for the day of purchase except for the light rail service.
+You can buy one-day metro tickets at Gimhae International Airport, Busan Station, or Busan Central Bus Terminal or from the ticket vending machines inside metro stations.
+With this ticket, you can take all metro lines an unlimited number of times on the day of purchase except for the light rail service.

 As you can see, there are 4 major metro lines in Busan: Orange, Green, Brown, and Blue.
 There is an additional Purple Line (Gimhae Light Railway) which connects Gimhae Airport (closest to Busan) and the West of Busan.
+Also, the Sky Blue Line (Donghae Nambu Line) connects central Busan all the way to Ulsan.
 The fare is 1,300 won for a destination within less than 10 km (1 section) and 1,500 won for any other destinations (2 sections).